IQSS/Zelig/source/about.rst

 Release Notes
 ~~~~~~~~~~~~~

-**v 5.0.1**
+**v 5.0-1**

-This release expands the set of models available, while simplifying the model wrapping process, and solving architectural problems by completely rewriting into R’s Reference Classes for a fully object-oriented architecture.
+This release provides a set of core models, while simplifying the model wrapping process, and solving architectural problems by completely rewriting into R’s Reference Classes for a fully object-oriented architecture.